Neutrino phenomenology in the flavored NMSSM without domain wall problems: Summary and conclusion

 \section{Summary and conclusion}

-Motivated by the recent progress in describing neutrino masses and mixing consistent with current data by using non-Abelian discrete flavour symmetries as well as their possible implications in cosmology, we have explored in this paper the neutrino phenomenology in\ a flavored NMSSM based on the non-Abelian discrete symmetry $G_{\mathrm{f}}=\mathbb{A}_{4}\times \boldsymbol{Z}_{3}$\ bypassing domain walls.
-To perform this investigation, we have first studied the extension of the usual NMSSM with $G_{\mathrm{f}}$ and three right-handed neutrino in order to engineer appropriate neutrino masses and mixing.
-Then, we have analysed the phenomenological implications of this \emph{FNMSSM} including the problem of domain walls and provided a solution to this issue by using the breaking of the flavour symmetry and the effective scalar potential approach.
+Motivated by the recent progress in describing neutrino masses and mixing consistent with current data by using non-Abelian discrete flavor symmetries as well as their possible implications in cosmology, we have explored in this paper the neutrino phenomenology in\ a flavored NMSSM based on the flavor symmetry $G_{\mathrm{f}}=\mathbb{A}_{4}\times \boldsymbol{Z}_{3}$\ and studied the domain wall problem related to the spontaneous breaking of $ G_{\mathrm{f}}$.
+To perform this study, we have first studied the extension of the usual NMSSM with $G_{\mathrm{f}}$ and three right-handed neutrino in order to engineer appropriate neutrino masses and mixing.
+Then, we have analyzed the phenomenological implications of this \emph{FNMSSM} including the problem of domain walls and provided a solution to this issue by using the breaking of the flavour symmetry and the effective scalar potential approach.
 In our modeling, the non-Abelian alternating $\mathbb{A}_{4}$ group has been motivated by its simplest and its straightforwardness to describe the $\mu -\tau $ symmetry, while the extra $\boldsymbol{Z}_{3}$ discrete symmetry plays several roles such as avoiding the communication between the charged lepton and neutrino sectors, solving the usual $\mu $-problem of the MSSM and eliminating unwanted terms in the superpotential.
 This\textrm{\ }\emph{ FNMSSM} is also motivated by the several implications carried by the NMSSM singlet superfield $S$ where in addition to its role of dynamically generating the $\mu $-term and its contribution to the Higgs mass, here it also contributes to the neutrino masses.
 Indeed, the first main objective of this paper is to study the neutrino masses and mixing and their phenomenological implications.
-First, we showed that the light neutrino mass matrix of the TBM type arise at the renormalizable level through the type I seesaw mechanism; this is achieved by using the $\mathbb{A}_{4}$ representation properties and only one $ \mathbb{A}_{4}$ flavon triplet $\Omega $\ where we made use of the singlet $S $ in the Majorana neutrinos mass matrix.
-Then, in order to generate neutrino masses and mixing compatible with the experimental data, we have added one extra flavon singlet $\mathbf{\chi }$ to induce a deviation from the TBM pattern.
-The adopted deviation leads to the well-known trimaximal mixing predicting non zero reactor angle $\theta _{13}$ as well as a non maximal atmospheric angle $\theta _{23}$.
-Next, we studied the phenomenological implications of the neutrino sector where by using the $3\sigma $ allowed ranges of the oscillation parameters, we showed through scatter plots the allowed ranges for the sum of neutrino masses $\sum m_{i}$, the effective Majorana neutrino mass $m_{ee}$, the effective\textrm{\ }electron neutrino mass $m_{\beta }$, and the Dirac CPV phase $\delta _{CP}$.
+First, we showed that the light neutrino mass matrix of the TBM type arises at the renormalizable level through the type I seesaw mechanism; this is achieved by using the $\mathbb{A}_{4}$ representation properties and only one $ \mathbb{A}_{4}$ flavon triplet $\Omega $\ where we made use of the flavon singlet $\mathbf{\chi }$ in the Majorana neutrinos mass matrix.
+Then, in order to generate neutrino masses and mixing compatible with the experimental data, a Majorana term arises in the superpotential from the contribution of the singlet $S$\ plays the role of a deviation from the TBM pattern.
+The adopted deviation leads to the well-known trimaximal mixing predicting nonzero reactor angle $\theta _{13}$ as well as\ a near maximal atmospheric angle $\theta _{23}$ is permitted.
+Next, we studied the phenomenological implications of the neutrino sector where by using the $ 3\sigma $ allowed ranges of the oscillation parameters, we showed through scatter plots the allowed ranges for the sum of neutrino masses $\sum m_{i}$ , the effective Majorana neutrino mass $m_{ee}$, the effective\textrm{\ } electron neutrino mass $m_{\beta }$, and the Dirac $CPV$ phase $\delta _{CP}$ .
 This study is done for both mass hierarchies where we found that numerical results concerning the ranges of these parameters may be tested in current and future experiments with a slight preference for the normal hierarchy over the inverted one.
-We report in the following table a summary of the obtained ranges.
+We report in the following Table a summary of the obtained ranges.